RattleyCooper/Oyster/README.md

 use {client_ip}             -   Use a client connection.  {client_ip}
                                 can be found by running the `list` command.

+upload                      -   Upload a file to a client.

 quit                        -   Shut everything down.
 ```